Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 VI, VII is delighted to present an experimental, collaborative exhibition by Norwegian artist Bjarne Melgaard (b.1967) and Bjørn Kristian Hilberg (b.1984), the founder and creative mind behind Malbrum fragrances.

-Known for its ability to unsettle expectations and transgress norms through chaos, and a hyper-visual, almost unceasing distribution of drawings, images, objects and texts, Melgaard wide-ranging practice, which extends across the mediums of drawing, painting, installation, sculpture, video, fashion and the production of literature, is among the most meaningful and widely exhibited Norwegian artist’s of his generation.
+Known for its ability to unsettle expectations and norms through a chaotic and hypervisual, almost unceasing proliferation of drawings, images, objects and texts, Melgaard’s wide-ranging practice, which extends across the mediums of drawing, painting, installation, sculpture, video, fashion and the production of literature, is considered the most widely exhibited among Norwegian artists of his generation.

 Mentored by Rosendo Mateu following a lifelong interest in scent, Bjørn Kristian Hilberg founded the fragrance company Malbrum in 2010 and has lent technical knowledge and support to Melgaard’s own interests, improvising a scent laboratory in the artist’s studio from January-October 2024.